 Do you have a free account in Doppler?
 To use this feature you need to upgrade into a Paid Plan.
 Want to know more?
-Login into your account and purchase now any Prepaid or Monthly Plan, or send us an Email for a personalized advice.
+Login into your account and purchase now any Plan, or send us an Email for a personalized advice.

 Do you already have a Paid Plan?
 In that case, read the following explanation and get a free trial for a limited time.

 How to set Automation On-Site Tracking in your Doppler account